 Typically, no fault law governs car accidents in New York.
 No-Fault law allows injured parties to recover medical expenses, lost earnings, and incidental expenses from their insurance company, regardless of who was at fault for the accident.
 However, no fault law does not apply to accidents involving motorcycles because the law views them as inherently dangerous.
 New York law provides a few exceptions for motorcyclists who are involved in an accident.
 To file a claim after an accident, drivers operating passenger vehicles must prove that they sustained serious injuries.
 Motorcyclists involved in an accident are not subject to this requirement.
 Thus, motorcyclists may file a claim for damage resulting from their accident even after sustaining only minor injuries.

-After completing these steps, the next crucial step to take is to contact a personal injury attorney who has experience handling accidents involving motorcycles.
+After completing these steps, the next crucial step to take is to contact an experienced motorcycle accident lawyer in Long Island.
 Schedule a free, confidential case evaluation by calling 833-866-2529 (833-TONALAW).